Local and global integrability of Lie brackets: Introduction

 The subject of this paper is very much related to Kirill Mackenzie's mathematical life.
 In the next section we will provide a personal historical account about these connections, as well as a detailed description of the contents and results contained in this paper.

 \textbf{Acknowledgments.} The ideas and results presented in this paper were influenced by many conversations we had along several years with Henrique Bursztyn, Ale Cabrera, Marius Crainic, Ioan Marcut and Daan Michiels.
 We are indebted to all of them.
+We also thank the two referees for point out several errors and typos in a first version of this paper.